TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-migration-method.md

 # Find Data migration solution

 <!--issueDescription-->
-There is a Data transfer feature in Azure portal to get recommendation on data migration solution.
+There is a Data Transfer feature in Azure portal that provides recommendations on data migration solutions.
 <!--/issueDescription-->

 ## **Recommended Steps**

-Please check [Data transfer feature in Azure portal](<!--$DataMigrationBladeUri-->[DataMigrationBladeUri]<!--/$DataMigrationBladeUri-->) to get recommendation on data migration solution.
+* Check the [Data transfer feature in Azure portal](<!--$DataMigrationBladeUri-->[DataMigrationBladeUri]<!--/$DataMigrationBladeUri-->) to get recommendations on data migration solutions